edthedev/edthedev.github.io/blog/minetest/mods.md

 `Doctor Who Tardis` adds a working Tardis, Cybermen and Daleks
 - The working Tardis is seriously cool.
 - Great way to find a missing biome you need, without using the in-game terminal
-- Cyberment will murder all of your animals, burn through the sides of your buildings and mercilessly grief your structurs.
-Do not go away from keyboard.
+- Cybermen will murder all of your animals, burn through the sides of your buildings and mercilessly grief your structurs.
+- Do not go away from keyboard.
+- Be prepared.
+- Be vigilant.
 - I uninstalled this mod, and plan to re-install it after I create a fork with no Cybermen or Daleks.

 > "The Cybermen were never allowed to play Rassilon's Game.
 They were too good." - The Second Doctor, The Five Doctors